Goûter Hut: Characteristics of the 2013 hut

 The new Goûter Hut with its futuristic design, as opened in 2013.

 The new Goûter refuge is built on four levels, with a floor area of 720 sqm and a capacity of 120 places.
 To fight against overcrowding the préfet (State representative in a French Department) and the Mayor of the municipality Saint-Gervais-les-Bains initially set the maximum capacity of the new shelter at 140.
 For financial reasons, the FFCAM (Fédération française des clubs alpins et de montagne), who built this new hut as part of an administrative lease, decided to reduce the number to 120.

 The building boasts advanced technology in terms of architecture and energy autonomy, making it a project of high environmental standards and intent to be "a marvel of self-sustainability".
 Its construction cost 7.5 million euros, funded 51% by the French Federation of Alpine and Mountain Clubs (FFCAM) and 49% by public authorities and patrons.
 Its form is ovoid, optimal against the wind and the thrust exerted by the snow, with a height of thirteen meters.

 The building has a stainless steel exterior with 55 sealed windows in triple glazed argon and krypton gas blades for thermal insulation.
-In order to free up sufficient space at the rear of the building to place a snow melter with eight 3000-liter tanks, one-third of its foundations are suspended overhanging above 700 meters of void and anchored by 69 metal piles.
+In order to free up sufficient space at the rear of the building to place a snow melter with eight 3000 liter tanks, one-third of its foundations are suspended overhanging above 700 meters of void and anchored by 69 metal piles.

-It is supplemented by 50 sqm of solar thermal collectors located in the slope below the shelter, whose energy can be stored in the form of hot brine in a 2000-liter buffer tank for the production of domestic hot water.
+It is supplemented by 50 sqm of solar thermal collectors located in the slope below the shelter, whose energy can be stored in the form of hot brine in a 2000 liter buffer tank for the production of domestic hot water.
 Wastewater is filtered and sterilized.
 Electricity is produced by 95 sqm of photovoltaic solar collectors placed on the roof and on the façade.

+In 2026, the old refuge was removed.

 Climbing routes to and from the hut

-The Goûter hut can in summer time be reached in about five hours by a hike and a scramble from the station of the Nid d'Aigle, terminus of the Tramway du Mont Blanc (TMB) at 2372m altitude.
+The Goûter hut can in summer time be reached in about five hours by a hike and a scramble from the station of the Nid d'Aigle, terminus of the Tramway du Mont Blanc (TMB) at 2,372 m altitude.
 From there a path trodden by the multitude of aspiring climbers leads to the edge of the Tête Rousse Glacier with its namesake refuge (3,167 m).
 From there the dangerous Grand Couloir has to be crossed, where the scramble on the ridge alongside the couloir begins.

 The refuge is mainly used by alpinist parties to climb Mont Blanc by its modern normal route on the French side.
 In good weather conditions it takes about five hours between the refuge and the summit, via the Dôme du Goûter and the Bosses Ridge, then another five hours to descend all the way back again to the Nid d'Aigle station.

 Booking the refuge (online) and confirming 3 days before arrival is mandatory for all climbers.